Let’s consider a random variable Y that is related to the independent variable x through the equation

 Now let’s focus on the second term in the right-hand side of the above equation.
 It’s easy to show that this term equals 0.

 It’s easy to show that calculating the parameters of the fitted regression line with the least squares method implies that the same equation holds for the estimated mean values of x and y as well (see Walpol et al., p.
 395, last line).

 By using the properties of the covariance and the formula of the estimated value of parameter b, we get

-Finally, we replace the formula for the variance of b and get
+Finally, by replacing theformula for the variance of b, we get

 - Wenge Guo.
 Chapter 1 Simple Linear Regression (Part 2), page 7.